LisSkis/movie-database-api/README.md

 To run the tests you can use `npm test` to run them just once, or `npm run test-watch` to start test, monitor code for changes and automatically restart the server once change occures.

+## Live Version
+You can access server on: https://thawing-stream-29258.herokuapp.com

 ## Available endpoints
 ### POST /movies
 * Data Params